Powerlearnproject/se-day1-assignment-MokayaNyauncho/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is  crafting questions or statements to get the best possible responses from AI models.
-It helps avoid that by making your questions clear and specific, so the AI understands exactly what you need.
+-It helps avoid that by making your questions clear and specific, so the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.